Making a budget you can actually stick to

 Once again, you can choose whether you want to work on your budget by hand or complete it digitally.

 Here is where I can make the process much easier for you.
-Check out the Canadian Budget Planner which includes the Budget Template, and Spending Categories & Tracker and more!
+Check out the Canadian Budget Planner, which includes the Budget Template, Spending Categories & Tracker and more!

 Making a Budget Monthly vs By Paycheck

 Another personal choice is to decide between budgeting monthly or by paycheck.
 How often you get paid may be a deciding factor.
-In Canada, I would say the majority of people get paid bi-weekly, but you may have an inconsistent income, or you maybe get paid monthly like me.
+I would say most people get paid bi-weekly, but you may have an inconsistent income or get paid monthly like me.

-You can try both ways and decide what you like – or even do both.
-Create one overall monthly budget, and then plan out each pay cycle with its own budget.
+You can try both ways, decide what you like, or even do both.
+Create one overall monthly budget, then plan each pay cycle with its own budget.
 You do you!

 YES!
 Let’s get to it.

-This is a first draft attempt – so don’t be too critical, just start writing, we will revise after this.
+This is a first draft attempt at making a budget- so don’t be too critical; start writing and then revise.

 We are going to practice paying ourselves first.
 That means before you go spending anything, you have already set aside money for your savings and investments.

-For any bills that are variable costs (a different amount each month) use your estimates from your 3-month spending review (you know, the one we completed earlier), to put down an average cost.
+For any bills that are variable costs (a different amount each month), use your estimates from your 3-month spending review (the one we completed earlier) to put down an average cost.

-Below that go the spending categories you already determined up above as well as their estimated average spend.
+Below that go the spending categories you already determined above and their estimated average spend.

 Are you spending less than you make?

-If the above calculation of all of your expenses and planned spending subtracted from your expected income resulted in a negative number – you need to do some adjusting.
+If the above calculation of all of your expenses and planned spending subtracted from your expected income resulted in a negative number, you need to make some adjustments.

-Spending less than you make is the key habit to help you get out of debt, and have enough money not only to spend on the things that are important to you but to have enough to save for the future and invest as well!
+Spending less than you make is the key habit to help you get out of debt and have enough money not only to spend on the things that are important to you but also to save for the future and invest!

 Are you a little over? or way over?

-If you are just a little over the budget (spending more than you make).
-Small tweaks can help you to refocus your spending habits on what brings you joy, and cut back on the mindless spending that adds no value to you.
+Suppose you are just a little over the budget (spending more than you make).
+Small tweaks can help you refocus your spending habits on what brings you joy and cut back on the mindless spending that adds no value to you.

 If you are way over budget, evaluate what has caused this.
 Go section by section to review each of the following:

 Where do you see room for change?
 Can you negotiate a monthly bill or lower an interest rate?
-Can you cut out or cut back on a service that is not essential.
-Can you reduce your spending each month in one or two categories, or eliminate a category altogether?
-This article can help you drill down on some ways to save.
+Can you cut out or cut back on a service that is not essential?
+Can you reduce your monthly spending in one or two categories or eliminate a category altogether?

-Whatever it is – now that you have all this data, and knowledge about your spending and financial position – it will be easier for you to make this change.
+Whatever it is – now that you have all this data and knowledge about your spending and financial position – it will be easier for you to make this change.
+Making a budget now should be a whole lot easier!

-You want to tweak the numbers in the categories that you have control over in the budget until your balance equals zero – you have given every dollar a job.
+You want to tweak the numbers in the categories you control in the budget until your balance equals zero – you have given every dollar a job.

 As I mentioned before – this doesn’t mean you have to spend spend spend until there is nothing left.

-If you are well under your budget – this means you can divert more of your income to your financial goals, through sinking funds or investments.
+If you are well under your budget, you can divert more of your income to your financial goals through sinking funds or investments.

-Rejig the budget category amounts until it the balance is zero, and you are ready to go!
+Rejig the budget category amounts until the balance is zero, and you are ready to go!

 Track Your Spending

-Now that you have your budget, and your best estimates of how much you think you are going to spend, surprise surprise, you actually need to track what you spend.
+Now that you have your budget and best estimates of how much you think you will spend… surprise, you need to track what you spend.

 Yes, every dollar.